GeorgeCloud/my-collections/README.md

 EXPORT YELP_API_KEY="<YOUR_YELP_API_KEY>"
 ```

-Now to start the project run
+Now to start the proxy sever(used for querying yelp's API)
 ### `python proxy.py`

 # Now visit your local instance running on http://localhost:3000